-Our Water Resources case study focuses around Rodriguez Consulting, LLC, a regional leader that provides innovative engineering and geospatial solutions for the nation's infrastructure, incorporating creative applications of technology.
+Our Water Resources customer story focuses around Rodriguez Consulting, LLC, a regional leader that provides innovative engineering and geospatial solutions for the nation's infrastructure, incorporating creative applications of technology.
 The Rodriguez team of professionals specializes in design (land development, redevelopment, site retrofits), infrastructure (water, sewer stormwater, roadways), geospatial (GIS, GPS, LiDAR, land surveying) services.

 Field Asset Inventory with Fulcrum